-The Central Core will provide retail activity and high-density employment and housing in the form of high-rise buildings.
+The Central Core will provide the majority of the retail activity in the Structure Plan Area, along with high-density employment and housing in the form of high-rise buildings.
 These buildings will maintain an activated and continuous street wall.
 Towers will be set back above the street wall to ensure good amenity in the public realm and neighbouring buildings.